 Are you ready for your next challenge?

-We are looking for a Scientist (m/f/d) in Immunology and Data Science with a keen interest in the fields of drug discovery and development.
+We are looking for a Scientist to establish disease-relevant cellular assays (3D co-cultures) with a keen interest in the fields of drug discovery and development.
 You will join the department of Immune and Cell Biology, which belongs to a unit called Large Molecule Research within Roche Pharma Research and Early Development (pRED).
 This position therefore offers the opportunity to interact with numerous functions within Roche also at different sites to deliver novel medicines to patients.

 Your team in a nutshell:

-You will be cooperating with a team of employees within a functional matrix of highly skilled and experienced associates and scientists.
+You will be cooperating with a team of scientists within a functional matrix of highly skilled and experienced lab co-workers and peers.